Santiago Urrutia

 Santiago Urrutia Lausarot (born 30 August 1996) is a Uruguayan racing driver.
-He currently competes in the World Touring Car Cup, driving for Cyan Performance Lynk & Co.
+He currently competes in the TCR World Tour, driving for Geely Cyan Racing.
 He formerly competed in Indy Lights, and was the 2015 Pro Mazda series champion.

 Racing career

 Karting and junior formulae

 Urrutia's motorsport career started at age three in dirt motorcycling on his grandfather's farm, and later moved up to go-kart racing in his native Uruguay at age five.
 In 2009, he won the Argentine Pre Junior Championship and the Metropolitan Mini Junior Apertura Championship.
 In 2010, he won the Uruguayan Master Championship.

-At the 2010 Karting World Championship, he qualified fifth for the pre-final, but was involved in two incidents and finished the final in eighteenth place.
+At the 2010 Karting World Championship, Urrutia qualified fifth for the pre-final, but was involved in two incidents and finished the final in eighteenth place.
 At the age fourteen, Urrutia moved to Italy in 2011 and competed at the WSK Euro Series KF3.
 Also in 2011, he took part in the Formula Abarth season.
 He won Formula Abarth Rookie of the year in 2012, and participated in the Ferrari Diving Academy.

-In 2013, he took part in the European F3 Open Championship, winning races at Algarve International Circuit and Silverstone Circuit.
+In 2013, Urrutia took part in the European F3 Open Championship, winning races at Algarve International Circuit and Silverstone Circuit.
 In 2014, he competed in the GP3 Series for Finnish team Koiranen GP.